Iran's unrelenting attacks on Mideast shipping and energy infrastructure send oil prices soaring

 As the day began Thursday, a container ship in the Persian Gulf was hit with a projectile off the coast of Dubai, sparking a small fire, according to British military’s United Kingdom Maritime Trade Operations Center.
 It said the crew of the vessel were safe.

-In Bahrain, an early Iranian attack sparked a major fire on Muharraq Island, home to the country's international airport.
-Authorities urged people to stay indoors and close windows to avoid smoke.
-The airport has jet fuel tanks, and other tanks in the area serve the kingdom’s oil industry.
+In Bahrain, an Iranian attack sparked a major fire on Muharraq Island, home to the country's international airport.
+Sirens sounded again later in the morning with more incoming Iranian fire.

-Saudi Arabia said it had shot down a drone targeting the diplomatic quarter of the capital, Riyadh, and also reported downing drones in kingdom’s east, including at least one trying to target its Shaybah oil field in the Empty Quarter desert.
+Saudi Arabia said it shot down a drone targeting the diplomatic quarter of the capital, Riyadh, and also reported downing drones in the kingdom’s east, including at least one trying to target its Shaybah oil field.

-Following an attack on Iraq's Basra port that killed at least one person, officials said Thursday that it had been forced to halt operations at all the country's oil terminals.
+Following an attack on Iraq's Basra port Wednesday that killed at least one person, officials said Thursday that operations were halted at all the country's oil terminals.

 Farhan al-Fartousi, the director-general of the General Company for Ports of Iraq, said the attack targeted a vessel in a ship-to-ship transfer area of the Persian Gulf port.